andreisebastianc/Backbone.js-Steal.js-doT-starter/README.md

 logic.
 Layouts-views could be solved by using just some extra folders to separate between pages and nested views.

-Views are get from the server via a sync call.
+Views are gotten from the server via a synchronous call.
 The alternative would be using deferred, but although this seems more popular at the moment, I decided it would be easier to do this, because in production the views could be strings under the same namespace and the handling logic would be the same.